TCPWAVE/Google-Cloud-DDI-Automation/README.md

 ### 5.2.3 Create a node.js function
 Create a function with below code and give a name to it.
-This function gets data from Google Datastore table ‘cloud_automation’ and processes the data and delete the processed rows from cloud_automation table.
+This function gets data from Google Datastore table ‘cloud_automation’ and processes the data and deletes the processed rows from cloud_automation table.
 In a row, if the value of operation is add, the function adds objects in QIP.
 If the operation is delete, it deleted object from QIP.
 A CRON job can be created to execute this function at a regular interval of time.
 Note: In the function, modify the HTTPS_PROXY, domain, projectId and keyFileName before executing it.

 Command to execute the function is below

 	node test.js(File name)

 File content is below

 	const Datastore = require('@google-cloud/datastore');
         const exec = require('child_process').execSync;
         const moment = require('moment');
         exec('. /opt/qip/etc/shrc');